roberto1648/sampling-of-biased-physical-signals/README.md

 ### Load and transform the optimum inputs

-Let us load the optimum inputs x$_0$ found above, and switch it from a phase to the real and imaginary parts of a complex exponential.
-Unlike a phase, the transformed array has bounded values (in the [-1, 1] interval) making it easier to sample.
+Will load the optimum inputs x$_0$ found above.
+After that will switch the inputs from a phase representation to the real and imaginary parts of a unitary amplitude complex exponential.
+As a result the input shape goes from (160,) to (160, 2).
+Unlike a phase (which can take values from -$\infty$ to +$\infty$), the transformed array has bounded values (in the [-1, 1] interval) making it easier to sample.

 ```python